Keegan-Feero/PnET/setup.md

 ### Download PnET
 These directions are for the PnET-Daily C++ Version.
 For more model choices, and more information go to the [PnET Website](http://www.pnet.sr.unh.edu/).

-1. Download the PnET repository by clicking the green `Clone or download` button on the PnET repo page.
-Similarly, you can clone this repo to your own GitHub page.
+1. Download the PnET repository by clicking the green `Clone or download` button on the PnET repo page.Similarly, you can clone this repo to your own GitHub page.
-2. Extract the .zip contents in your location of choice on your computer.
+2. The downloaded zip will be called PnET-master.zip.
+Extract the contents in your location of choice on your computer.

 ***
 ### Install Visual Studio Code editor